Island Plantation, Queensland: Geography

+The Mary River forms the eastern boundary of the locality.

+The land is flat and low-lying.

+The land use is predominantly growing sugarcane with some grazing on native vegetation.

 History

-A Bapist Church opened at "The Island" on the weekend of 8-9 September 1906.
+A Baptist Church opened at "The Island" on the weekend of 8-9 September 1906.
 The church was 34 by 20 ft.

 Following the closure of the school in neighbouring St Helens in December 1941, in May 1942 the Island Farmer's Association offered their hall to establish a school in Island Plantation for the duration of the war.
 Gladys Rose Walter was transferred to the school in June 1942 as its teacher.
 Island Plantation Provisional School opened in 1942 and closed in 1944.